Meg Cabot: Allie Finkle's Rules for Girls

-Allie Finkle's Rules for Girls series is about 9-year-old Allie Finkle, who has to contend with moving from her suburban home to an old Victorian house, starting a new school, and making new friends.
+The Allie Finkle's Rules for Girls series is about 9-year-old Allie Finkle, who has to contend with moving from her suburban home to an old Victorian house, starting a new school, and making new friends.

 Olivia Grace series

 From the Notebooks of a Middle School Princess is a series for "tween" readers featuring Princess Mia's half-sister, Olivia Grace.
-The books are illustrated by Meg Cabot.
+The books are illustrated by Cabot.

-Young Adult
+Young adult

 The Princess Diaries series

 The Princess Diaries series is the most critically acclaimed series written by Meg Cabot and has been published in more than 40 countries.
-The first book in the series was published in October 2000; the series spent 48 weeks on the New York Times Children's Series Best Sellers List and was sold to publishers in 37 foreign countries.
-In 2021 Time Magazine named The Princess Diaries one of the 100 Best YA Books of All Time.
+The first book in the series was published in October 2000.
+The series spent 48 weeks on the New York Times Children's Series Best Sellers List, and was sold to publishers in 37 foreign countries.
+In 2021, Time magazine named The Princess Diaries one of the 100 Best YA Books of All Time.

 In 2001 and 2004, respectively, the series was brought to the big screen by Walt Disney Pictures as The Princess Diaries and The Princess Diaries 2: Royal Engagement starring Anne Hathaway and Julie Andrews.

 In the UK and Australia, the books are published under titles based on the volume number (e.g.: Mia Goes Fourth).